Cryptocurrency and Tax Guide for New Zealand

 Q. What if I haven’t sold my bitcoin?

 A. If you haven’t sold your cryptocurrency, then no tax applies.
 However if you’ve moved your cryptocurrency from one coin to another, eg BTC to ETH, then that move is taxable.
 You will need to work out what the NZD value of the BTC was when you bought it, and then work out what the NZD value of the ETH was when you made the trade.
 The difference between those two NZD amounts is taxable.

 Q. What if I made a loss on my trades?

 A. That’s unfortunate!
-But on the bright side, it means you can offset that loss against income you made from other sources.
-You do this at the end of the tax year, when you file your tax return.
+But on the bright side, it means you can offset that loss against the income you made from other sources.
+You do this at the end of the tax year when you file your tax return.